1. Fisherman Call

 This campaign was conducted by Miyagi prefecture to boost the interest in Fishermen.
-Previously there had been several attempts to help fisherman in Miyagi prefecture and now they wanted to arouse interest through a creative campaign.
+Previously there had been several attempts to help fishermen in Miyagi prefecture, and now they wanted to gain interest through a creative campaign.
 They found out Fishermen are good at waking up early, whereas young adults aren’t.
 For this reason, they made a fishermen wake-up service call for young adults and made it into a short video.
-There were 6000 positive tweets about the video, and 40,000 retweets of the video screenshot, popular across Japan and overseas.
-1500 people actually asked for wake up call, which was over the expectation of only 100~200.
+There were 6000 positive tweets about the video and 40,000 retweets of the video screenshot, popular across Japan and overseas.
+1500 people actually asked for wake-up call, which was over the expectation of only 100~200.
 It evoked young adults to think again about the fisherman, and Miyagi prefecture.

 Reference: http://call.fishermanjapan.com